THE 1975

 As I trudged off, shattered, telling myself I wasn’t going to shoot another festival.
 I tried to look at the positives - at least I still got a couple of good shots in.

-Imagine if Bruce was using that camera?
+What if Bruce was using that camera?
 I would’ve been left with no alternative, not one photo even.
+That’s all you need really - one clear shot.
+It could’ve been worse - imagine a formatted card?

-I didn’t think I’d get another chance to shoot Matt Healy, then I remembered… The Bushfire Relief gig he announced earlier that day - It was being held at Metro Theatre - The venue I photograph personally for.
+I didn’t think I’d get another chance to shoot Matt Healy, but then I remembered… The Bushfire Relief gig he announced earlier that day - It was being held at Metro Theatre - One of my main clients.
 But despite being their venue photographer, these high-profile, stripped-back events hardly accredit anyone - especially for a charity gig.

-It got to 4pm the day of the gig and still no word.
-I didn’t even bring my kit to work that’s how little of a chance I gave it.
+It got to 4pm on the day of the gig and still no word.
+I didn’t even bring my kit to work that’s how little of a chance I gave it and I supposed I could use work’s if it got approved.

 1